rajneesh069/DSA/README.md

 In the above code snippet we can clearly see that return type is easy to figure out.
 Now we'll try to think about the arguments, i.e., what arguments to pass and what should be their data type.

-Now in the body of the function we'll need three varibles of `int` type which are : `start`, `end` and `mid`, and the next function call will require the `start` and `end` of the previous call hence we'll need to pass them in the arguments of the function (`mid` would be evaluated in the body itself so needs not to be passed).
+Now in the body of the function we'll need three varibles of `int` type which are : `start`, `end` and `mid`, and the next function call will require the `start` and `end` of the previous call hence we'll need to pass them in the arguments of the function as well (`mid` would be evaluated in the body itself, so needs not to be passed).

 `Whatever you'll put in the arguments is going to go in the next function call, remember that!`

 And since we want to divide the array in half(see the recurrence relation) then obviously we'll need the previous `end` and `start` and the only way to get it is : through arguments!

-`mid` here is the variable which will be in the body of the function because it will be specific(calculated for each function based on `start` and `end`) for each function.
+`mid` here is the variable which will be in the body of the function because it will be specific(based on `start` and `end`) for each function.

 ##### Whichever variable is needed in the future function calls pass them as arguments/parameters of the function and whichever are specific to a function call need to be kept in the body.